justixnl/EFT-hideout-tracker/README.md

   - [ ] Rework functionality
 - [x] Add **max out resources** functionality + button
   - [x] Not working properly with onInputChangeDebounced.
 This needs a fix. [^2]
-- [ ] Check to see where stuff needs to be reworked
-  - [ ] Rework if necessary

 [^1]: _Currently there is a problem with Stash and Defective Wall not having any requirements.
 Apparently the Stash has none on level 1 so I need to come up with a solution on skipping the first level.
 The Defective Wall has the same issue as it can be upgraded right away without any requirements._
 [^2]: Currently clicking to fast on the next max button will not properly trigger the update button.